 Our Counselling Service

-- A specialist service provided by highly qualified and experienced female therapists.
+- A strictly confidential and specialist service provided by highly qualified and experienced female therapists.

 - A counsellor ‘matched’ to you and your specific needs.

-- Gentle.
+- Gentle and empathic.
 We fully understand that it can be both painful and frightening to be asked to make a trusting relationship with a counsellor so we take things slowly and gently and do everything we can to support and care for you throughout the process.

-- Offer respect, honesty and empathy without judgement to help you gain a better understanding of those difficult thoughts and feelings.
+- Rooted in respect, honesty and empathy without judgement to facilitate a better understanding of those difficult thoughts and feelings.

 - Ask you to self-refer for face-to-face counselling because this means you are in control of the process from the moment you make the decision to give it a go.
 You will be sent out a self-assessment form to complete and when this is received back you will be invited into the centre for a consultation.

 - Ask you what type of counselling/counsellor you would feel comfortable with.
 We will then ‘match’ you to one of our counsellors.

 - Have a waiting list.
 Whilst you are on the waiting list the Counselling Coordinator will keep in touch and as soon as your counsellor becomes available a session will be offered to you.
 You are in control of the whole process.

 - Use volunteer or placement counsellors.
 All our counsellors are highly qualified and specialised in the area of sexual violence.